awsdocs/aws-cdk-guide/doc_source/cli.md

                                             modern bootstrapping only)
                                                            [array] [default: []]

+      --trust-for-lookup                    The AWS account IDs that should be trusted to look up values in this environment (may be repeated, modern
+                                            bootstrapping only)
+                                                           [array] [default: []]

       --cloudformation-execution-policies   The Managed Policy ARNs that should be attached to the role performing
                                             deployments into this environment